TimoKats/pim/readme.md

 Commands:
 - run <\<command-name\>>: Runs a command by the name defined in your process YAML.
 - start: Starts the cron schedule defined in your process YAML.
+NOTE: Logs are sent to log files in ~/.pim/logs/ and not to standard output when using start.
 - stop: Stops the cron schedule started by running: pim start.
 - ls: Lists all the commands and their characteristics defined in your process YAML.
 - log <\<optional:run-id\>>: Show all logs, or a log of a specific run.